 Fast forward to today and I’ve been ridiculously fortunate to work with some amazing folks and accomplish some really cool things.
 And while the awards and recognitions are nice, the really fulfilling work is the work that began years ago in classrooms and continues on today in organizations around the country.

 What makes me come alive is knowing that the work I do with organizations helps make those organizations better places to work ever day.
 Subsequently, the people who come to work at those places can grow to be more fully human day after day.
-That means that when they go home after work, they’re perhaps a slightly better version of themselves than if they were spending days, weeks, months, and even years on end toiling away in a horrible work environment that left them tired, annoyed, and even angry when they walked in the door at the end of the day.
+That means that when they go home after work, they’re perhaps slightly better versions of themselves than if they were spending days, weeks, months, and even years on end toiling away in horrible work environments that left them tired, annoyed, and even angry when they walked in the door at home at the end of the day.

 So put those two things together and you’ve got what’s important to me with Mojo.
 That’s the mission, if you will.
 The purpose.
 The Why.
-I want to do my part to make the world a better place by helping organizations be better places to work, and by empowering individuals to be more fully human.
+I want to do my part to make the world a better place by helping organizations be better places to work and individuals be more fully human.

 Thanks for coming along for the ride.
 Shout out any time.